-We have a history of losses, we had an accumulated deficit of \$106.0 million as of December 31, 2003 and we may incur losses in the future.
+We have a history of losses, we had an accumulated deficit of \$103.9 million as of December 31, 2004 and we may incur losses in the future.

-Although we achieved profitability in each of the three month periods ended September 30, 2003 and December 31, 2003, we may, in the future, incur losses and experience negative cash flow, either or both of which may be significant.
-We recorded a net loss of \$9.8 million for the year ended December 31,
+Although we have achieved profitability in each three-month period since and including the period ended September 30, 2003, we may, in the future, incur losses and experience negative cash flow, either or both of which may be significant.
+We recorded a net loss of \$6.8 million for the year ended December 31, 2002 and \$816,000 for the year ended December 31, 2003.
+We recorded net income of \$2.1 million in the year ended December 31, 2004.
+As of December 31, 2004, our accumulated deficit was approximately \$103.9 million.

-1999, \$61.3 million for the year ended December 31, 2000, \$27.3 million for the year ended December 31, 2001, \$6.8 million for the year ended December 31, 2002 and \$816,000 for the year ended December 31, 2003.
-We had total revenue of less than \$615,000 in the year ended December 31, 1999, approximately \$6.3 million for the year ended December 31, 2000, and approximately \$7.8 million, \$8.2 million and \$12.0 million for the years ended December 31, 2001, 2002 and 2003, respectively.
-Our net loss for the year ended December 31, 2000 included a non-cash dividend of \$18.0 million.
-As of December 31, 2003, our accumulated deficit was approximately \$106.0 million.
 We cannot assure you that we can sustain or increase profitability on a quarterly or annual basis in the future.
 Failure to maintain profitability may materially and adversely affect the market price of our common stock.